NYC Baseball Primer

 Getting There: Staten Island Ferry to St. George Ferry Terminal—about one hour from Times Square or 25 minutes from downtown Manhattan

-Of the City's four baseball parks, Richmond County Bank Ballpark is also the best place to learn about scouting, a part of the game that rarely makes headlines.
+Richmond County Bank Ballpark also pays tribute to scouting, a part of the game that rarely makes headlines.
 The park includes the Professional Baseball Scouts Wall of Fame, with plaques commemorating professionals who spotted and believed in star baseball talent before anyone else.
-It's a fitting tribute for the Baby Bombers' park, the first pro home for present-day standouts including Robinson Cano and Chien-Ming Wang.
+It's a fitting touch for the Baby Bombers' park, the first pro home for such standouts as Robinson Cano and Chien-Ming Wang.

 Brooklyn Cyclones (Tickets)